John Sulman: Career in Australia

 The Melbourne and Sydney buildings in Canberra's city centre, Civic, were based on design principles set by Sulman although the design work was finalised by J.H.
 Kirkpatrick.
 The buildings were the model which establish the colonnade principle, an important design element throughout Civic.

-One of the most coveted architecture prizes, the prestigious Sir John Sulman Medal, also known as the Sulman Award, recognises excellence in public and commercial buildings.
-The medal is awarded by the New South Wales Chapter of the Royal Australian Institute of Architects.
-The medal was first awarded in 1932.

 He was a trustee of the National Art Gallery of New South Wales from 1899 and its president from 1919.
 The Sir John Sulman Prize for "the best subject/genre painting and/or murals/mural project executed during the two years preceding the [closing] date ..." has been held at the Art Gallery of New South Wales since 1936.
 It is hosted concurrently with the Archibald Prize, the most prominent Australian art prize, along with the Wynne prize and Dobell art prizes.
 The prize was established as a bequest by the Sulman family.
 When initiated the prize was about £100 annually and for the best subject painting or mural decoration by artists resident in Australia.

 Sulman also endowed a lectureship in aeronautics at the University of Sydney in memory of his son Geoffrey who was killed during World War I while serving with the Flying Corps.

 John Sulman's extensive collection of diaries, sketchbooks, correspondence, manuscripts, drawings and photographs was in the possession of family members for many years, but in 2018 it was lodged and catalogued in the State Library of New South Wales, Sydney.
 The papers reveal Sulman as a true polymath: architect, artist, author, educator, town planner, politician, historian, statesman, patriot, commentator, benefactor and polemicist.